Honors & Awards

 Miller was ranked among the top 10 players in Indiana by Rivals.com, which also listed Miller as the No. 34 outside linebacker in the nation.
 Miller also visited Purdue and Indiana and had offers from numerous schools including Arizona State, Duke, Georgia Tech, North Carolina State, Pitt, Syracuse, Illinois, Louisville and West Virginia.
 Miller also played baseball at Hamilton Southeastern.

-Miller was born on July 1, 1997, and is the son of Kim Miller.
+Collin was born on July 1, 1997, and is the son of Kim Miller.
 He is majoring in criminology and criminal justice.
-He has volunteered his time with Uplifting Athletes, Husker Heroes, the Souper Bowl of Caring and hospital outreach visits.
+He has volunteered his time with the Nebraska Football Road Race, Husker Heroes, School is Cool, the Souper Bowl of Caring and hospital outreach visits.